Land drainage techbniques & tips

-Many land drainage schemes can become ineffective over time as pipes and trenches get clogged up with sediment, pipework gets damaged by tree roots or drainage channels are not properly formed.
+Many land drainage schemes can become ineffective over time as pipes and trenches get clogged up with sediment, pipework gets damaged by tree roots, or drainage channels are not correctly formed.

 Check for a proper functioning outfall

 One of the first considerations in setting up a land drainage scheme is deciding where the surplus water is to go.
 There is little point in creating or maintaining a land drainage system if there is no outfall.